gshearer/dhqemu/README.md

 * systemd integration for stopping or starting vms with system
 * simple one file backups of all necessary files for each VM

 ## Usage

-Usage: dhqemu command guestname args:
+Usage: dhqemu command guestname [args]

 Where command is one of:

   boot     :: power on guest